 Dolphins live in highly complex, close-knit social units, known as pods.
 The capturing of dolphins isn’t just extremely stressful for the individual taken, it deeply affects the whole pod.
 Can you imagine what it must be like to have a member of your family kidnapped?

 Worse still in the process of capturing a dolphin the entire pod maybe killed.
 In Taiji, Japan, when a few dolphins in a pod are selected for captivity the whole pod is driven a shore and the majority are inhumanely killed.
 Thousands are killed in this way each year.

-Dolphins are known to be highly intelligent, self-aware animals.
-If tourists, like myself (guilty as charged) stopped going to these facilities, than this inhumane treatment of dolphins would stop.
+If tourists, like myself (guilty as charged) stopped going to these facilities, then this inhumane treatment of dolphins would stop.

 Swimming with dolphins in the wild

-Not long after I returned to England, I came across a book ‘Swimming with Dolphins, Tracking Gorillas – How to have the world’s best wildlife encounters’ and immediately bought a copy.
+Not long after I returned from Egypt, I came across a book ‘Swimming with Dolphins, Tracking Gorillas – How to have the world’s best wildlife encounters‘ and immediately bought a copy.